How to carry out a flood risk assessment so that you can complete your planning application.

 If you do, you’ll have to put site levels in relation to the Ordnance Datum (the height above average sea level).
 You may be able to find Ordnance Datum information from the Ordnance Survey.
 If not, you’ll need to pay for a land survey carried out by a qualified surveyor.

 Assess what the risk would be to your development if there was a flood.
 Consider flooding from other sources (for example surface water drains, a canal) as well as from rivers and the sea.

 You should also consider climate change in your assessment.

 Surface water drainage

 You also need to assess surface water runoff on the site and provide:

-details of existing methods for managing surface water runoff, eg drainage to a sewer
+- details of existing methods for managing surface water runoff, for example drainage to a sewer

 Surface water runoff describes flooding from sewers, drains, groundwater, and runoff from land, small water courses and ditches that occurs as a result of heavy rainfall.